 Festival highlights include new artworks from some of the area’s finest artists: sculpture work from Susie Johnston, new drawings and gunpowder work from artist Frank To, the premier of Helen McCrorie’s new film, based on the Comrie floods and a week-long residency on local bus routes with Jim Mackintosh.

-The full programme of exhibitions, music and performance events, talk and workshops follow the Platform Facebook page for regular updates.
+The full programme of exhibitions, music and performance events, talks and workshops can be seen on the Platform 2018 online programme.
+The Platform Facebook page has regular updates and also on the Culture Perth & Kinross website via http://www.culturepk.org.uk/platform-festival-2018/.

 The inaugural Platform came to an end with a closing event at Perth Museum & Art Gallery on the final Sat evening, it was a chance for us to say our thank you’s, and in case you weren’t able to come along we’d like to say it again, a very big thank you to all the individual artists, performers, musicians, the organisations Perthshire Visual Arts Forum & Perthshire Open Studios, the Corbenic Poetry Path, Library of Innerpeffray, Caterans Common Wealth, the venues CPKLibraries,Threshold Artspace at Perth Concert Hall and Perth Theatre – Horsecross, The Fergusson Gallery, Perth Museum & Art Gallery, The Fair Maids House RSGS, The Civic Hall at Perth & Kinross Council HQ.